open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ### ValueObserver

-`ValueObserver` is the asynchronous instrument corresponding to `ValueRecorder`, used to capture non-additive measurements with `Observe(value)`.
+`ValueObserver` is the asynchronous instrument corresponding to `ValueRecorder`, used to capture grouping measurements with `Observe(value)`.
 These instruments are especially useful for capturing measurements that are expensive to compute, since it gives the SDK control over how often they are evaluated.